mimo217/shopping_cart_api/README.md

 <li>Ensure that the MongoDB service is running on your local machine</li>
 <li>Run the following command:</li>
 <br> `npm start`
-This will start the application on the specified port (default: 3000) without development mode.
+<li>This will start the application on the specified port (default: 3000) without development mode.
 </ol>